syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Adding custom icons

-Any custom icons can be added in text input layout, either at the leading edge or at the trailing edge of input view.
-Events / commands related to the custom icons should be handled at the application level.
+Any custom icons can be added to the text input layout control at the leading edge or the trailing edge of input view.
+The events and commands related to the custom icons should be handled at the application level.

 Unicode or font icons for labels can be displayed as icons.

 ### Leading view

-Label is added as a leading icon for the input view and it can be positioned either inside or outside of the container of input view by setting `LeadingViewPosition` property, by default it will be positioned outside.
+A label can be added as a leading icon for the input view and positioned either inside or outside of the container of input view by setting the `LeadingViewPosition` property.
+By default, it will be positioned outside.

 {% tabs %}